Golf Balls Vs. Your Roof: How Euroshield’s Hail-Proof Shingle Can Help

 UL 2218, to evaluate roofing material resistance.
 They designated four classes based on hailstone size:

-• Class 1: Projectile diameter is 1.25 inches
+Class 1: Projectile diameter is 1.25 inches- Class 2: Projectile diameter is 1.50 inches

-• Class 3: Projectile diameter is 1.75 inches
+- Class 3: Projectile diameter is 1.75 inches

-• Class 4: Projectile diameter is 2.00 inches
+- Class 4: Projectile diameter is 2.00 inches

 Most golf balls are 1.68 inches in diameter, so you’d think Class 3 would be safe, right?
 But

-hail travels between 25 -72 mph depending on its size, though hailstones over 4 inches can reach speeds of 100 mph.
 Golf ball velocity varies depending on the speed of the swing but can reach up to 180mph—significantly faster and more damaging than hail.

 How Hail-Proof Shingles Work

 A UL 2218 Class 4 rubber shingle is the highest impact protection against hail and golf balls.
 Unlike metal, slate, or asphalt, rubber roofing absorbs and disperses the energy from an impact.
 They can also handle extreme temperature and temperature swings, making them a great option in any climate.
 And since hailstones can vary in shape, size, and speed, Euroshield went beyond the industry standard.
-They offer a best-in-the-business warranty for hail impact up to 2 inches in diameter for all shingle styles
+They offer a best-in-the-business warranty for hail impact up to 2 inches in diameter for all shingle styles.

 Many areas of North America have seen a dramatic increase in large hailstones.
 Neighbors

-in the so-called Hail Alley have seen an uptick of hailstones double the size of golf balls.
-On August 1, 2022, residents in Calgary were helpless against hail the size of softballs.
+helpless against hail the size of softballs.
 Drivers pulled over on the side of the road, trapped as softball-sized hailstones smashed through windows and windshields, causing injuries and devastating property and roof damage.

 Metal is no match for the speed and size of hail like rubber.
 While you can’t do much about being in a car, Euroshield’s Hail-Proof shingles are your best bet to help prevent damage to your home.
 Vermont Slate HP shingle is warrantied for hailstones of any size for the first 20 years.
 Just check out